How Alcohol Disrupts Sleep: A Functional Medicine Perspective on Restorative Rest

 • Difficulty maintaining sleep in the second half of the night

-• Stable non-REM sleep cycles
+• Stable non-REM sleep

-• Adequate REM sleep expression
+• Adequate REM sleep

-Alcohol, REM Sleep, and Cognitive Recovery
+How Alcohol Disrupts REM Sleep and Impairs Cognitive Recovery

 Rapid eye movement (REM) sleep plays a central role in memory consolidation, emotional processing, learning, and stress resilience.
 Adequate REM sleep allows the brain to integrate information, regulate mood, and recalibrate stress responses following daily cognitive and emotional demands.
 (5)